 According to the Bureau of Labor Statistics:

-This guide is designed to support the research and learning needs of the exercise science program.
+This guide is designed to support the research and learning needs of the economics program.
 Here, you'll find resources for:

 - selecting and evaluating sources